therightwei/aboutme/introduction.md

 ## Objective

-Seeking a Director of Security or Security Architect role to design and implement robust security frameworks, protect organizational assets from evolving cyber threats, and ensure compliance with regulations and industry standards.
+Seeking a Security Manager or Security Architect role to design and implement robust security frameworks, protect organizational assets from evolving cyber threats, and ensure compliance with regulations and industry standards.

 ## Qualifications